matteowong/MatteoAndDimboShell/README.md

   Executes piped commands
   Executing exit
   Executes commands with simple redirection

-Features we wished to implement but could not
+Features we wished to implement but could not:

   Complex redirection

 Bugs we encountered:

   On Mac our commands file would produce the prompt ad infinitum if there was no newline at the end, this problem does not occur on Linux at the end of a list of commands running the same amount of prompts will be produced (you said that this was fine) Files/Function Headers: